 Inspired by the fluid and instant nature of dance, this series was named after French ballet dancer and choreographer Maurice Béjart.
-Capturing the fundamental concept of movement through dance, the artwork takes form as a series of delicate kinetic embroideries of dancers hung within spaces
+Capturing the fundamental concept of movement through dance, the installation takes form as a series of delicate kinetic embroideries of dancers hung within spaces

 that allows them to flow, move, and perform.
 Each piece of this series is created with cotton rope overlaid on a transparent fabric to create a sense of constant motion.